MartinWeindel/presto-kudu/README.md

 - Only lower case table and column names in Kudu are supported
 - As schemas are not directly supported by Kudu, a special table named `$schemas` is created in Kudu when using this connector
-- Using secured Kudu cluster has not been tested.
+- Using a secured Kudu cluster has not been tested.

 ## Build
 The Presto-Kudu connector is a standard Maven project.